Cognitive Behavioral Therapy in Chicago

 Additional self-improvement activities may also be part of the dynamic, such as deep breathing exercises, dream work or keeping a thought modification journal.

-Because the goal of CBT is to disrupt thinking distortions, reading assignments are sometimes given to guide you towards healthier ways of thinking.
+Because the goal of CBT and ACT is to disrupt thinking distortions, reading assignments are sometimes given to guide you towards healthier ways of thinking.

 Believe it or not, I may even pull in pop-culture by asking you to watch a movie.
 Some folks refer to this as cinema therapy.
 The idea is to step outside of yourself and assess the world through the eyes of entertainment.